Termites: Swarms, identification and prevention | HomeTeam Pest Defense

 It’s estimated that termites cause more than $5 billion worth of damage to homes in the U.S. each year.
 They eat 24/7 and are active in all states except Alaska, making them one of the most worrisome and structurally damaging pests for homeowners.
 Although they are a problem year-round, spring is when you are most likely to hear about them because that is when they swarm.

 Swarms are the result of a group of termites looking for a new colony, and are usually the first visible sign of a termite infestation.
-In springtime, young adult male and female swarmers crop up in large groups and start selecting new locations to build colonies.
+In springtime, winged adults emerge from the colony in large swarm groups to find a new place to start another colony.
 Mating partners break off their wings to symbolize that they are a couple.
 If you find piles of small insect wings near your windows, doors, light fixtures, or in spider webs, there is a good chance that a swarm of termites is near, and a termite colony may be nesting in your home.

 To see what a termite swarm looks like, check out this video captured by one of our technicians.